MicrosoftDocs/xamarin-docs/docs/ios/get-started/hello-ios/hello-ios-deepdive.md

 When custom code is added to any stage of the Lifecycle, that Lifecycle method’s *base implementation* must be *overriden*.
 This is achieved by tapping into the existing Lifecycle method, which has some code already attached to it, and  extending it with additional code.
 The base implementation is called from inside the method to make sure the original code runs before the new code.
 An example of this is demonstrated in the next section.

-For more information on working with View Controllers, refer to Apple's [View Controller Programming Guide for iOS](https://developer.apple.com/library/ios/featuredarticles/ViewControllerPGforiPhoneOS/ViewLoadingandUnloading/ViewLoadingandUnloading.html) and the [UIViewController reference](https://developer.apple.com/library/ios/documentation/uikit/reference/UIViewController_Class/Reference/Reference.html).
+For more information on working with View Controllers, refer to Apple's [View Controller Programming Guide for iOS](https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/index.html#//apple_ref/doc/uid/TP40007457-CH2-SW1) and the [UIViewController reference](https://developer.apple.com/documentation/uikit/uiviewcontroller?language=objc).

-### Responding to User Interaction
+### Responding to user interaction

 The most important role of the View Controller is responding to user interaction, such as button presses, navigation, and more.
 The simplest way to handle user interaction is to wire up a control to listen to user input and attach an event handler to respond to the input.
 For example, a button could be wired up to respond to a touch event, as demonstrated in the Phoneword app.